mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 **Exercise 3** :computer:

-Adding another parameter using the `,` operator **ANDs** the filters and returns the matching results.
+Adding another parameter using the `,` operator **AND**s the filters and returns the matching results.